Nouran002/InventoryManagementSystem/README.md

+# Task Management System

-🧾 Overview
+## Overview

-The Inventory Management System is a web-based application designed to help organizations track and manage their product inventory across multiple warehouses.
+This Task Management System is a web-based application designed to help teams organize and manage their tasks effectively.
+The system provides functionalities to create, update, delete, and view tasks, along with basic user role management.
+The project is built using ASP.NET Core and Entity Framework for the backend, and HTML, CSS, JavaScript, and jQuery for the frontend.
-It offers complete functionality for managing products, stock levels, warehouse distribution, and transaction history.
-The system is built using ASP.NET Core for the backend with Entity Framework Core, and provides RESTful API endpoints for frontend consumption.

-🚀 Features
+## Features

-📦 Product Management
-      - Add new products.
+- **Task Management:**
+  - Create Task.
+  - Delete Task.

-      - Update product details.
+  - Update Task.
+  - Show Task Details.
+  - Get All Tasks.
+  - Filter Task By Perority, and Status.
+  - Search About Task.

-      - Delete products.
+- **User Management:**

-      - View all products or get details of a specific product.
+  - Basic structure for managing users and roles (Admin, TeamLead, RegularUser).
+  - Login & Register with its validation.
+  - Authentication and authorization for users using jwt.
+  - Manage all users by admin
+  - Add Team By admin

+- **Dockerizing My Application**
+  - Add docker file to my app to make it dockerized.

-      - Track total quantity and low stock alerts.
+- **Comments and Attachments:**
+  - Add comments for a specefic task.
+  - Add attatchments for a specefic task.
+- **Architectural patterns:**
+  - Using unit of work and repository pattern